joejenett/iwebthings/_posts/2025-01-05-music-creation-in-space.md

 addictive, meditative, music creation in space
 </p>
 </blockquote>
+Note: I also discovered that the above work best in Safari and Chrome.

+Firefox: not so much.

-If you dig in, you’ll find other musical toys and while I don’t typically link to commercial portfolios, I’ll just say the information link will get you there - but be warned, you may be astounded...
+If you dig in a little, you’ll find other musical toys and while I don’t typically link to commercial portfolios, I’ll just say the information link will get you there - but be warned, you may be astounded...

 <a style="display:none;" href="https://brid.gy/publish/mastodon"><small>(cross-posted to mastodon)</small></a>